ractivejs/ractivejs.github.io/docs/api/directives.md

 ## Select lists

-Data can be bound to select lists via the non-standard `value` attribute.
+Data can be bound to select lists via the `value` directive.

 ```js
 Ractive({